Science

 The Planets: First Look Trailer | BBC Earth

 Explore space and our solar system like you've never seen it before, with new series The Planets.
 The series will explore the dramatic history and spectacular landscapes of our neighbouring planets such as Mars, Jupiter and Saturn.
 Eight planetary siblings, unfolding over 4.5 billion years.
 One family.
 Worlds apart.
-The Planets starts Tuesday 28 May on BBC Two.
-Coming soon to international audiences.

 1 : 21